 The contracted accounting firm will continue to assist the Village with accounting duties on a monthly basis.
 The Village feels that the cost of hiring additional staff exceeds the benefits.

-VILLAGE OF SIMSBORO, LOUISIANA SCHEDULE OF FINDINGS AND RESPONSES FOR THE YEAR ENDED JUNE 30, 2022
+VILLAGE OF SIMSBORO, LOUISIANA SCHEDULE OF FINDINGS AND RESPONSES FOR THE YEAR ENDED JUNE 30, 2023 (continued)

-2022-02 Timekeeping Procedures
+2023-02 Timekeeping Procedures